 The Camp Lejeune Justice Act could provide the financial resources you need to move your loved one into a higher-quality care facility.
 This upgrade could reduce the chances of your loved one becoming a victim of nursing home abuse or neglect.

-The groundbreaking news of the Camp Lejeune Justice Act of 2022 may also impact surviving military spouses or dependent family members, and these survivors may have newly-afforded legal options.
-Additionally, parents who lost a child to leukemia between the 1950s and the 1980s may finally be able to get justice.
+The groundbreaking news may also impact surviving military spouses or dependent family members.
+These survivors may have newly-afforded legal options.
+Additionally, parents who lost a child between the 1950s and the 1980s may finally be able to get justice.

 Talk to your loved one if they lived or worked at Camp Lejeune and later got sick.
 They may be unaware of this news — news they’ve been waiting for decades to come to fruition.